-When I was doing research for this article, my mind was blown away because of what I found.
+When I was doing research about the benefits or organic gardening, my mind was blown away because of what I found.

-Yes! they are only 9 benefits impact 3 different areas of our life, but they have a very huge impact.
+Yes! they are only 9 benefits of gardening impact 3 different areas of our life, but they have a very huge impact.

 Just let me show you.

 According to the U.S Environmental Protection Agency or EPA, pest control chemicals or -pesticides- linked to a big number of health-related problems.

 Some of them have a negative effect on the nervous system, while others cause skin or eyes irritation.

 In your garden you won’t use and pesticides for pest control.
 Instead, you will use natural methods, which protect your health from any traces of chemicals.

 Fact: Do you know?
 Some traces of pesticides can be found in non-organic vegetables or fruits even after washing them.

 In research about the quality of organic VS conventional fruits, vegetables, and grains, It is highlighted that organics have a higher percentage of some nutrients like vitamin C, iron, magnesium and phosphorus.

 More Physical Activity